Finding a lost pension

 Once you’ve found your old pensions you can choose to combine them into a single plan.
 The benefits of doing this may include lower fees and easier management of your money.
 You can opt to combine your pension pots into a Self Invested Personal Pension (SIPP), which will give you some choice over how your funds are invested.
 When you’re choosing a new plan you should look carefully at the provider’s fee structure, the investment options they provide, and whether there’s a minimum contribution amount.

 It’s important to note that some pensions - in particular defined benefit pensions - have important guarantees.
 The government requires you to seek financial advice if you’d like to move a defined benefit pension worth over £30,000.

-If you’re interested in combining your pensions into a PensionBee plan, we can locate and transfer your pensions for you.
-We just need a bit of basic information to start looking, including some of your personal details and the names of your employers and dates of your employment.
+If you’re interested in combining your pensions into a PensionBee plan, we can transfer your pensions for you.
+We just need a bit of basic information to get started, such as your pension provider names and policy numbers.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.